nickhepp/streaming-data-pipeline/spark-hello-world/README.md

 Open up `HelloWorldStreamingApp.scala`.
 Run it just like you did the Batch App above.

-How often is data printed out?
+Q: How often is data printed out?
+A: Every 5 seconds.

-Where is the data coming from?
+Q: Where is the data coming from?
+A: Every 5 seconds it reads a text file and outputs it to a memory stream.

 Why do we run locally?

 ## Challenge 4: Implement Word Count in the WordCountStreamingApp Structured Streaming app